-In addition to the security controls mentioned above, the TOE is designed to ensures that central and expanded storage for each logical partition are isolated and cannot be shared with other logical partitions.
-The TOE rigidly enforces this "no sharing" rule during logical partition definition, logical partition activation, logical partition and during logical partition execution.
+In addition to the security controls mentioned above, the TOE also insures that central and expanded storage for each logical partition is isolated and cannot be shared with other logical partitions.
+The TOE rigidly enforces this "no sharing" rule during logical partition definition, logical partition activation, logical partition reconfiguration and during logical partition execution.